KNKalinin/hotel-cancellations-lstm/README.md

-# Predicting Weekly Hotel Cancellations with an LSTM Network: Part 3
+# Part 3: Predicting Weekly Hotel Cancellations with an LSTM Network

 *This is Part 3 of a three part study on predicting hotel cancellations with machine learning.*